- Genius Essays

 Often, the desire we have when we experience ThoughtBlocks is to step out of it as soon as we can.
 The challenge with this is that we tend to create pathways that get us out of this rot without considering the reality and complexity of the block.

 Due to the nature of our human condition, we are more inclined to run away from feelings or flickers of unease, discomfort, or cloudiness.
 We unconsciously expect life to be white or black with no grey areas.
 We desire clarity without ever needing to experience confusion.
-We crave relevance without feeling silent obscurity.
+We crave relevance without the experience of silent obscurity.
 We desire what gives us pleasure and avoid what seems to bring us displeasure.
 We seek out rainy seasons but disdain dry seasons.
+We want the flows without the ebbs; the cold without the sun…and the morning without the night.

 In the words of Friedrich Nietzsche,

-Navigating thought blocks should begin with understanding WHY the block exists, defining clearly WHAT the block is, and establishing WHAT clarity of sight looks like for you.
+Navigating ThoughtBlocks should begin with understanding WHY the block exists, defining WHAT the block is, and establishing WHAT clarity of sight looks like for you.

 Let's break that down:

-A writer who desires to move past writer’s block would need to pay attention to its triggers, understand and recognize the form it takes, and curate a chain of actions, systems, and processes to ensure he/she can write regardless of feelings.
+For example, a writer who desires to move past writer’s block would need to pay attention to its triggers, understand and recognize the form it takes, and curate a chain of actions, systems, and processes to ensure he/she can write regardless of how they feel.

 Stress and Overwhelm: